9413d5ff2a0b4f237a264010b65350e7/TAG/README.md

 We encourage everyone internationally to clone this repository and host outside the USA.

+## About GitHub
+First, We would like to thank GitHub for enduring the government's pressure, We know it's been tremendous, He is still watching your systems and employees and won't stop.

+We utilize GitHub and these "vaults" because of the nature of git.
+Our vaults are typical accounts that have 2FA that we INTENTIONALLY threw away the credentials only allowing a user or two to WRITE to.
+This helps should they steal (again) my devices and attempt to edit.
+When that happens BLAME!

 ## [POW](POW)
 Today the way the CIA and government are now playing TAG has changed starting with the [massacre of Mount Calvary Baptist Church in Lexington, KY](POW/MCBC) on a Sunday morning in April 2023.
 The massacre demonstrated their willingness and ability to [make 911 of no use](methods/911.md) for the surrounding area and kill people who were peacefully assembled.